-The GME resident or fellow has three (3) calendar days from the receipt of any notice of a formal academic action to provide a response for reconsideration , which will be reviewed and taken in consideration before a final decision is made regarding the formal academic action.
-If the reconsideration results in the formal academic action being overturned, the action is removed from the GME resident of fellow's academic record.
+The GME resident or fellow has three (3) calendar days from the receipt of any notice of a formal academic action to provide a written response for reconsideration to his or her Program Director.
+If the reconsideration results in the formal academic action being overturned, the action is removed from the GME resident or fellow's academic record.
 Otherwise, the formal action moves forward, with a retroactive start date that coincides with the date of the initial notice.